StephSteel/ChickenShooter/README.md

 ## License
-ChickenShooter is released under the MIT License, allowing you to modify and distribute the plugin in accordance with the terms of the license.
+ChickenShooter is released under the **MIT License**, allowing you to modify and distribute the plugin in accordance with the terms of the license.

 ## Credits